Week | Date | Weekly Module |

 Problem Sets

-Problem sets are an additional mechanism for you to practice and accumulate points over the course of the semester.
-Most problem sets will come from the course textbook and will involve solving small problems that will resemble the kinds of questions you may see on the exams in the course.
+Problem sets are meant to help you practice actually conducting data analysis on new datasets.
+Most problem sets will come from the course textbook and will involve solving problems that will resemble the kinds of questions you may see on the exams in the course.
 These problem sets will test your ability to work with datasets and conduct simple statistical analyses via Google Sheets.
-You are encouraged to look over the video tutorials on the course website so that you get comfortable with using Google Sheets and using simple formulas within that platform.
+You are encouraged to look over the videos on the course website (inside each module) so that you get comfortable with using Google Sheets and using simple formulas within that platform.

-Each problem set is worth 5 points and there will be 7 problem sets throughout the semester.
+Each problem set will be graded on 5 points (2.5 points per attempt) and there will be 7 problem sets throughout the semester.
+Your lowest scoring (attempted) problem set will be dropped.
 Problem sets will be due roughly every week and will contain questions that will require you to do basic calculations and/or analyses.
 They may also contain some short answer questions.
-Please refer to Canvas for exact deadlines.
+Please refer to Canvas for exact deadlines - they will usually be due the Monday midnight before class.

 All submissions must be made through Canvas.
 Please make sure to carefully review the instructions on the submission format for these problem sets.
 The document with all problem sets is also available on Canvas.